 1/2 teaspoon salt

-Preheat oven to 350°F and place rack in top third of oven.
-Line two baking sheets with parchment paper.
+Preheat oven to 375°F. Line two baking sheets with parchment paper or silpat mats.

-Bake cookies for about 8-10 minutes (depending on size) or until the edges are just starting to brown.
-Remove from oven and let cookies cool on baking sheet for a few minutes before transferring to a wire rack to finish cooling.
-Frost with royal icing, if desired.
-Be sure to let the royal icing dry completely before storing.
+Bake the cookies for about 9-11 minutes (depending on size) or until the edges are just starting to brown.
+Remove from oven and let cookies cool on baking sheet for 5 minutes before transferring to a wire rack to finish cooling.
+Decorate the cookies with Best Ever Sugar Cookie Icing if desired.
+Be sure to let the icing dry completely before storing.
 (This may take several hours or overnight.)